Anna-Stacy/gencg_h2501/WeeklyJournals/Week_1.md

 ## Critical Reflection
 What worked: I learned the basics fast enough to make something recognizable, which is honestly a small miracle when you’re staring down coordinate systems for the first time.
 What failed: my entire unsaved progress and my dignity.
 But that failure forced me to treat process as reproducible, not magical.
 Next step: control and interaction.
-If I can make a drawing respond to me, maybe I can eventually make it feel like it transitions—like night sliding into day instead of everything snapping instantly.
+If I can make a drawing respond to me, maybe I can eventually make it feel like it transitions, like night sliding into day instead of everything snapping instantly.

 #### The only question is WHYYY MEE
 Aka look who made an account :D <- Smiley face